Mr McVeigh was supported by:

 Colour degradation penalties in cotton fibre costs the Australian cotton industry millions of dollars a year through discounts that are applied to cotton that is below base grade.
 This occurs when rain falls on the open cotton boll – a factor which is outside of the farmers’ control.

-The work undertaken through his Nuffield Scholarship has led Mr McVeigh to provide some recommendations for cotton growers, and in doing so, has highlighted better communication between industry stakeholders as key to reducing downgrades due to colour.
+The work undertaken through his scholarship has led Mr McVeigh to provide some recommendations for cotton growers, and in doing so, has highlighted better communication between industry stakeholders as key to reducing downgrades due to colour.

 Mr McVeigh said in order to reduce cotton downgrades, each stage of the supply chain must be more open to sharing information about why cotton has been valued at the allocated price.